-This information about staff representation and influence is provided for staff within the bargaining unit, which may be limited to non-supervisory staff in the Provost’s division, to make an informed choice about voting if the National Labor Relations Board (NLRB) holds an election for representation in the SEIU Local 500.
+This information about staff representation and influence is provided for non-supervisory staff within the bargaining unit, to make an informed choice about voting if the National Labor Relations Board (NLRB) holds an election for representation by the union.

 If an election results in a union, all staff in the collective bargaining unit will be represented by a third party, an alternative to the current structure.
 All of their problems and concerns regarding the terms and conditions of employment would run through a shop steward or union committee, rather than their manager, HR representative, Staff Council, or AU-sponsored committee such as the Benefits Advisory Project Team.
 For instance, staff and their managers may no longer be able to discuss things like pay, benefits, or complaints directly but would instead have to involve the union.